bryanmcelvy/microHeartMonitor/README.md

 </details>

-The **<u>μHeartMonitor</u>** is an embedded system that implements the Pan-Tompkins algorithm for QRS detection.
+The ***μHeartMonitor*** is an embedded system that implements the Pan-Tompkins algorithm for QRS detection.
 The system consists of both hardware and software that cooperate to achieve this task while also visually outputting the ECG waveform and heart rate to a liquid crystal display (LCD).
 The text below and the contents of this repository reflect the current progress made, but the end goal is to have the full system mounted on 1-2 printed circuit boards (PCBs) situated inside an insulated enclosure.

 ### Motivation
 My primary motivations for doing this project are: